masckmaster2007/clubette/README.md

 # Maestro Trojan (aka trojan.win32.clubette)
 trojan virus, not the waifu please end my life
+Made using VBS and Batch

 # READ THIS LINE OF TEXT OR DIE
-Yes I made this, but if you decide to use it maliciously, it's YOUR PROBLEM
+Yes I made this, but if you decide to use it maliciously, it's YOUR PROBLEM I HOPE YOU DIDN'T SHARE THIS TO YOUR HORNY FRIEND BECAUSE HE'S NOT GONNA WANT TO BE YOUR FRIEND ANYMORE Please, RUN THIS UNDER A VIRTUAL MACHINE : https://virtualbox.org

 # Building this
 You'll need Bat2Exe to convert it into a full exe